insomnius/code-geek/README.md

-# Programming Test Interview
+# Code Geek

-This repo is dedicated to store all of programing interview test from a very simple one to a very hardest one.
+This repo is dedicated to store all of programing interview test from a very simple one to a very hardest one and all of my geeky code.

 ## List of languages and tests